Wednesday 4:30 – 7:10 PM

-Description: With the growing emphasis on timing guarantees, Real-Time technologies are increasingly marking the design and operation of various computer and communication systems, in the areas of embedded systems, avionics, command-and-control, multimedia networking, e-commerce, sensor networks, mobile computing, to name a few.
+Description: With the growing emphasis on timing guarantees, Real-Time technologies are increasingly marking the design and operation of various computer and communication systems, in the areas of embedded systems, avionics, command-and-control, multimedia networking, e-commerce, sensor network technologies mobile computing, to name a few.
 Recent initiatives to incorporate Real-Time extensions to general purpose operating systems (Windows, Linux, Solaris) justify and strengthen its status as a major enabling technology.
-In addition, Embedded Computers are part of larger and special-purpose systems that interact with the environment in real-time (e.g., sensor networks).
+In addition, Embedded Computers are part of larger and special-purpose systems that interact with the environment in real-time (e.g., sensor networks and cyber-physical systems).
 As such, they typically involve control and monitoring of critical functions, with real-time operation requirements.

 course is intended to provide the background and skills needed to design,

 analyze, and develop real-time applications.
 Real-time scheduling theory and

 its implications for design of real-time applications will receive special

 emphasis.
 Through the paper presentations and discussions, the students will be

 exposed to the latest research trends in the area.
 As such, the course is

 particularly suitable for PhD students and advanced MS students.

 Prerequisites: Graduate-level Operating Systems (CS 571) and at least undergraduate-level Data Structures/Algorithms Courses.
 On the Operating Systems side, the students should be familiar with basic concepts such as processes, scheduling, semaphores, interrupts, memory management.
 If in doubt, please contact the instructor.

 Course Format: During the first part of the